powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 #### Regulating control

 If the network comes from a CIM-CGMES model and a generator has initially a `RegulatingControl`, it always has at export too.
-Otherwise, a `RegulatingControl` is always exported for generators, excepted if it has no regulating capabilities because
+Otherwise, a `RegulatingControl` is always exported for generators, except if it has no regulating capabilities because
 $minQ = maxQ$.

 A `RegulatingControl` is exported with `RegulatingControl.mode` set to `RegulatingControlModeKind.reactivePower` when a